uniVocity/univocity-parsers/README.md

 All the rest is the same as with CSV parsers.
 You can use all [RowProcessor](http://github.com/uniVocity/univocity-parsers/tree/master/src/main/java/com/univocity/parsers/common/processor/RowProcessor.java)s for annotations, conversions, master-detail records and anything else we (or you) might introduce in the future.

-We created a set of examples using fixed with parsing [here](./src/test/java/com/univocity/parsers/examples/FixedWidthParserExamples.java)
+We created a set of examples using fixed with parsing in the [FixedWidthParserExamples.java](http://github.com/uniVocity/univocity-parsers/tree/master/src/test/java/com/univocity/parsers/examples/FixedWidthParserExamples.java)

 ### Column selection ###